jamen/typling-core/readme.md

 Typling takes Esprima-style ASTs (See [ESTree](https://github.com/estree/estree)) can do 3 things of your choosing:

- - `create`: Scans nodes for signatures (e.g. `// Number -> String`) and returns an array of types that point back to the node they came from.
+ - `create`: Parses node comment signatures (e.g. `// String -> String`) into an array of types that point back to their nodes.
  - `verify`: Verify some types (probably from `create`) against a node tree, returning an array of errors to handle.
  - `check`: Shorcut for `create` then `verify` on the same node.
 Making an AST type checker basically